Mortgage Underwriting Letter of Explanation: Sample and Overview

 These government and government-sponsored organizations impose underwriting guidelines on lenders.
 For example, if a mortgage company wants to sell its loans to Freddie Mac or Fannie Mae, those loans will have to meet certain pre-established criteria.

-The same is true for FHA loans, only in this case it’s the Federal Housing Administration that determines the eligibility criteria.
+The same is true for FHA loans, only in this case it’s the Federal Housing Administration that determines the basic eligibility criteria.

 Related: What do underwriters ask for?